-1. Ratchet drives consist of a steel bar.
-At the working end of the bar, there is a “drive” which is a small, rectangular or hexagonal metal “male” head that permits the attachment of spanner sockets.
+1. Ratchet drives consist of a steel bar with a “drive” at the working end.
+The “drive” is a small, rectangular or hexagonal metal “male” head that permits the attachment of the “female” part of spanner sockets.
 Typical drives are 1/4, 3/8, 1/2, 3/4 or 1-inch square, or 1/4, 3/8 or 1/2 inch hexagonal, each with a height approximately equal to its width.

-2. The basic mechanism of the ratchet in the ratchet drive is the pawl and ratchet, which consists of a pivoting spike that engages with the ratchet wheel to allow motion in only one direction.
+2. The basic mechanism of the ratchet drive is the pawl and ratchet, which consists of a pivoting spike that engages with the ratchet wheel to allow motion in only one direction.

 Tariff classification policy

-6. Interchangeable sockets with or without handles are named in the text of heading 82.04 specifically, subheading 8204.20.
-In accordance with Item 2 in the Explanatory Note to heading 82.04, drives and extensions are also classified under this heading if they are imported with the sockets.
+5. Interchangeable spanner sockets with or without handles are named in the text of heading 82.04 specifically, subheading 8204.20.
+Item 2 in the Explanatory Note to heading 82.04 specifically provides that drives and extensions are also classified under subheading 8204.20.

 - Issuing office:

 - Other references